kyma-project/kyma/docs/03-tutorials/00-application-connectivity/ac-02-get-client-certificate.md

 - The [jq](https://stedolan.github.io/jq/download/) tool to prettify the JSON output
 - Your [Application name exported](ac-01-create-application.md#prerequisites) as an environment variable

+> **CAUTION:** On a local Kyma deployment, skip SSL certificate verification when making a `curl` call, by adding the `-k` flag to it.
+Alternatively, add the Kyma certificates to your local certificate storage on your machine using the `kyma import certs` command.

 ## Get the configuration URL with a token

 To get the configuration URL which allows you to fetch the required configuration details, create a TokenRequest custom resource (CR).
 The controller which handles this CR kind adds the **status** section to the created CR.
 The **status** section contains the required configuration details.